This section describes the basic recorder controls on the Recorder Tab and at the bottom of the Videorecorder Plugin Window.

 problems.

-Each of these instances appears as a separate entry in the DVBViewer's Plugin Menu.
+Plugin Menu.
 You can open and close them independently.
-In each of them you may start/stop a recording at any time.
+In each of

 When a scheduled recording shall be executed by the Videorecorder Plugin, and the first instance is already recording, the second one will do the job.
 If it is busy too, the third one will take over, and so on.
 However, overlapping scheduled recordings must be handled with care.
 Please read the according section in the Channels Tab chapter.